Nigeria’s Education Struggles

 Nigerian tradition attaches higher value to men more than women which harms female students by imposing ideas of male superiority.

 Anti-poverty charities have been working towards recruitment of female teachers, better facilities and more funding to get more parents and students interested in education.

 But the government has shut several schools down due to growing panic over Boko Haram .

 ASEC is helping end the gender gap by educating religious sisters to open and run their own schools and facilities.

-Sisters Leadership Development Initiative (SLDI) alumnus are taking those pivotal steps towards change.
+Sisters Leadership Development Initiative (SLDI) alumnae are taking those pivotal steps towards change.